sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Time Travel Axes
-However, SirixDB not only supports navigational axis within one revision, it also allows navigation on the time axis.
+However, SirixDB not only supports the navigational axis within one revision but also allows navigation on the time axis.

-We're able to use one of the following axes to navigate in time:
+We’re able to use one of the following axes to navigate in time: FirstAxis, LastAxis, PreviousAxis, NextAxis, AllTimeAxis, FutureAxis, PastAxis.
-`FirstAxis`, `LastAxis`, `PreviousAxis`, `NextAxis`, `AllTimeAxis`, `FutureAxis`, `PastAxis`.

 Each of the constructors of these time-travel axes takes a transactional cursor as the only parameter and opens the node, the cursor currently points to in each of the revisions (if it exists):